 Equity in IDEA: New Disproportionality Regulations and Supports

-The federal Office of Special Education Programs has amended the IDEA regulations relating to significant disproportionality.
-This disproportionality generally occurs when students of one racial or ethnic group are more likely to receive special education identification, placement in a more restrictive setting, or more discipline compared to all other students, thus denying them access to instruction and the support they need to succeed academically.
+In 2016 the federal Office of Special Education Programs amended the IDEA regulations relating to significant disproportionality.
+This disproportionality generally occurs when students of one racial or ethnic group are more likely to receive special education identification, placement in a more restrictive setting, or more out of class discipline compared to all other students, thus denying them access to instruction and the support they need to succeed academically.

 The IDEA requires the Department to promote equity by identifying and preventing significant disproportionality.
 Looking at disproportionality data helps ensure that the right services are getting to the right students in the right way.